History of Women and Hate Crime Law

 Sound familiar?
 It should, because this is exactly the same position we are in twelve years later!

 The characteristic of ‘sex’ has been pencilled into the Hate Crime and Public Order (Scotland) Bill and may possibly be confirmed at a later, as yet undetermined, date.
 In the meantime, yet another Working Group is to be established to look at misogynistic harassment.
-Which begs the obvious question: how can sex ever be added to the legislation if the decision is taken out of the hands of the Committee currently scrutinising the Bill, and if the working group is starting from the premise that ‘adding sex is not helpful’ and will instead be developing alternative legislation (Engender)?
+Which begs the obvious question: how can sex ever be added to this legislation if the decision is taken out of the hands of the Committee currently scrutinising the Bill, and if the working group is starting from the premise that ‘adding sex is not helpful’ and will instead be developing alternative legislation (as Engender stated at their AGM)?

 Women deserve better.
 Seventeen years we have been waiting for equality under hate crime laws and this Bill should not pass into law without us.
 The establishment of the working group has been delayed due to Covid-19 and may take 2-3 years to reach a conclusion, with no guarantee its work will even continue beyond the upcoming Scottish election.